 Suggestions for successful teaching

 A well-designed online course sets the stage for student success, but your role as an instructor is also critical.
 Many of the same practices for quality teaching in traditional classrooms apply to the online environment.

 Be available for your students

-- Plan to log into the the course regularly by adding it to your personal agenda.
+- Log into the the course regularly; consider adding it to your personal calendar.

 - Subscribe to the Ask the Instructor Discussion, so you receive student questions promptly by email.
 Always respond to students using their @uwaterloo.ca email address.
-If you feel that other students could benefit from the student’s question and its response, post the information to Announcements.
+If you feel that other students could benefit from the student’s question and your response, post the information to Announcements.

 - Refer students to the Communication page in the Course Syllabus.
 This page sets expectations for communication between you and your students.